 The entire session will be held in English.

 The Foundation may offer a limited number of scholarships upon its discretion to candidates who are nationals of non-EU and non-OECD countries and hold a law degree at the time of application.
 More information may be found here.

 The Foundation awards a Certificate of Attendance to all participants who have regularly attended the courses, lectures and expert workshops.
 The Foundation will also award a Course Diploma.
 For more information, please visit here.

 During the course, a series of extra-curricular activities will be organized, including visits to museums and archaeological sites outside Thessaloniki.
 For excursions (optional participation), a small fee will apply.

 More tips for extra-curricular activities can be found in the Thessaloniki link of the website menu.

-Like us on Facebook to receive updates on the 2017 Thessaloniki Summer Course & the Foundation’s other activities.
+Subscribe to our Newsletter or Like us on Facebook to receive updates on the 2018 Thessaloniki Summer Course & the Foundation’s other activities.
 If you encounter any problem when opening the webpages on the summer courses, please contact us on: firstname.lastname@example.org